 Abacus knowledge not only aids in simple arithmetic such as addition, multiplication, subtraction, and division, but it also aids in the accurate calculation of decimal marks, negative ones, and many more.
 Children who train to use an abacus use their hand and a beaded instrument to count numbers.

-If your kid is struggling with common subjects, you should check out The Real School website.
+If your kid is struggling with common subjects, you should check out The Real School Of Montessoriwebsite.
 You can also find fun learning articles in the blog section of this brand.
-Start your kids training with The Real School now.
+Start your kids training with The Real School Of Montessori now.